macarey/soles4souls-twilio-demo/docs/twilio-tools-setup.md

 # Twilio AI Assistant Tools Setup Guide

 ## Overview
-This guide explains how to configure the Tools in Twilio AI Assistant Console for the Levelpath Shoes demo.
+This guide explains how to configure the Tools in Twilio AI Assistant Console for the **Soles4Souls** demo.

 ## Tool Architecture